J-XX: Chengdu J-20

-The Chengdu J-20 stealth fighter conducted its first flight on January 11, 2011 and entered service in 2017.
+The Chengdu J-20 stealth fighter conducted its first flight on January 11, 2011, and entered service in 2017.

-Shenyang J-XX and FC-31
+Shenyang J-XX/FC-31/J-35

-Shenyang Aircraft Corporation had a proposed J-XX aircraft that was larger than the J-20.
-In 2008, the PLAAF endorsed Chengdu Aerospace Corporation's proposal, Project 718 (J-20); Shenyang lost its bid, then chose to develop an export oriented fighter called FC-31.
-The Shenyang FC-31 Stealth fighter conducted its first flight in October 31, 2012.
+Shenyang Aerospace Corporation had a proposed J-XX aircraft that was larger than the J-20.
+In 2008, the PLAAF endorsed Chengdu Aerospace Corporation's proposal, Project 718 (J-20).
+Having lost the bid, Shenyang subsequently chose to internally develop an export oriented fighter based on its experience from its J-XX proposal, called FC-31.
+Shenyang FC-31 stealth fighter prototype conducted its first flight on October 31, 2012.
+Although initially developed without PLA commitment, the aircraft eventually received interest from the PLA Navy as a carrier aircraft, and the design evolved into the Shenyang J-35.